rbaruri/Orderly-file-organizer/README.md

 - **Batch Processing**: Quickly organize multiple files at once.
 - **Log Activity**: Keep track of the organization process with detailed logs.

+## Installation
+1. **Download the ZIP**: Go to the [Releases](https://github.com/rbaruri/Orderly-file-organizer/releases/tag/v1.0.0) section and download the latest release ZIP file.
+2. **Extract the ZIP**: Extract the downloaded ZIP file to your desired location.